walder/Skynet-IADS/README.md

 # IADS Elements

 ## IADS
 The IADS doesn't exist as a physical object in the game world.
 Think of it as the network holding everything together.
 You can have multiple IADS instances in a DCS Mission.
-However individual IADS units currently don't communicate between each other.

 ## Comand Center
 You can add multiple command centers to a Skynet IADS.
 Once all command centers are destroyed the IADS will go in to autonomous mode.